Chart Color Schemes

 Chidlow ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Chidlow's cultural diversity was found to be below average, with 52.9% of its population being citizens born in Australia who speak English only at home.
-Christianity was the predominant religion, comprising 36.2%.
-The most notable overrepresentation was in the 'Other' category, which constituted 0.8% compared to Greater Perth's 0.6%.
+Chidlow's cultural diversity was found to be below average, with 52.9% of its population being Australian citizens, born in Australia on 77.7%, and speaking English only at home on 96.2%.
+Christianity was the main religion, comprising 36.2% of Chidlow's population.
+Notably, the 'Other' category made up 0.8% of the population, higher than Greater Perth's 0.6%.

 Frequently Asked Questions - Diversity